Sorry, this program is not available for local students.

 - software architecture

-You'll undertake a major research or industry based project, which will enhance your understanding of computer science fundamentals, and develop your skills in research, communication and project management.
+You’ll also undertake a research or industry-based project in your area of specialisation.
+This will enhance your understanding of computer science fundamentals and develop your skills in research, communication and project management.

-On graduation you'll have excellent programming skills, be capable of designing, implementing and maintaining complex software systems, and be able to readily adapt to new advances in the rapidly changing information technology environment.
+You’ll also be equipped to readily adapt to new advances in the rapidly changing information technology environment.

 This program aims to help you develop and apply the knowledge and skills that are essential to be employed as a capable software developer, with potential to move into a leadership role.

-Through the Master of Computer Science you will move from theory to the practice of coding solutions to real-world problems.
-It will also provide you the opportunities to undertake further studies in research, including Master of Computer Science by Research and PhD in Computer Science.
+It will also provide you the opportunities to undertake further studies in research, including Master of Science (Computer Science) and PhD in Computer Science.

 International student visa holders can only study full-time.